publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2714.md

         (1) __In general__

-            A passport may not be issued to an individual who is convicted of an offense described in subsection (b) of this section during the period described in subsection (c) of this section if the individual used a passport or otherwise crossed an international border in committing the offense.
+            A passport may not be issued to an individual who is convicted of an offense described in subsection (b) during the period described in subsection (c) if the individual used a passport or otherwise crossed an international border in committing the offense.

         (2) __Passport revocation__